Bleskocvok/dyng/README.md

 ### What algorithms are used?

-The library currently used a combination of these two algorithms:
+The library currently uses a combination of these two algorithms:

 - **Foresighted Layout with Tolerance**
 Diehl S., Görg C. (2002) Graphs, They Are Changing.
 In: Goodrich M.T., Kobourov S.G. (eds) Graph Drawing.
 GD 2002.
 Lecture Notes in Computer Science, vol 2528.
 Springer, Berlin, Heidelberg